-Leakage rates are a function of the supply pressure, typically quantified in standard cubic feet per minute (SCFM), and proportional to the square of the orifice diameter (hole or crack size).
+Leakage rates are a function of the supply pressure, typically quantified in SCFM, and proportional to the square of the orifice diameter (hole or crack size).

 There are three common methods of compressed-air leak detection: auditory and sensatory observation, soapy water test, and ultrasonic leak detection.
 The industry standard and best practice is ultrasonic leak detection.
 This relies on the ability of specialized directional microphones and amplifiers to detect high-frequency noise generated by the turbulent flow of compressed air escaping a compressed-air system through an orifice or crack.
 The high-frequency sound produced by a compressed-air leak is both directional and localized to the source.